Individual Contributor License Agreement (v1.0)

 1. Definitions

-"Contribution" means any original work of authorship (including code, documentation, tests, or examples) intentionally submitted to Guardia, by any means, including but not limited to Pull Request, for inclusion in its projects.
+"Contribution" means any work of original authorship (including code, documentation, tests, or examples) intentionally submitted to Guardia, by any means, including but not limited to Pull Request, for inclusion in its projects.

 2. License